Oxsomi/core3/docs/graphics_spec.md

 - AtomicI64 means atomic operations of a 64-bit int on a buffer.
 Images are optional.
 - AtomicF32 means atomic exchange/read and atomic float add operations on a buffer.
 Images are optional.
 - AtomicF64 ^ except 64-bit.

+#### Multiview

+The following are required for multiview: maxMultiviewInstanceIndex >=134217727 and maxMultiviewViewCount >=6 as well as multiview=true.

+#### VariableRateShading

+Requires the pipelineFragmentShadingRate and attachmentFragmentShadingRate as well as the following properties:

+- maxFragmentSize >= [2,2]
+- maxFragmentSizeAspectRatio >= 2
+- maxFragmentShadingRateCoverageSamples >= 16
+- maxFragmentShadingRateRasterizationSamples >= 4
+- on: fragmentShadingRateWithSampleMask

 ### Formats